eslachance/enmap/docs/api-docs.md

 <a name="Enmap+close"></a>

 ### enmap.close() ⇒ [<code>Enmap</code>](#enmap-map)
 Shuts down the database.
-WARNING: USING THIS MAKES THE ENMAP UNUSABLE.
+USING THIS MAKES THE ENMAP UNUSABLE.
 You should only use this method if you are closing your entire application.
 This is already done by Enmap automatically on shutdown unless you disabled it.